apache/arrow-rs/dev/release/README.md

 ### Vote on Release Candidate tarball

-Send the email output from the script to dev@arrow.apache.org.
+Send an email, based on the output from the script to dev@arrow.apache.org.
 The email should look like

 ```
 To: dev@arrow.apache.org